juychen/juychen.github.io/docs/4_Batch/BatchEnvironment.md

 In the compute environments page, set your preference of the compute environment as follows:
 - Select "Managed" in the compute environment type
 - Change the environment name in the compute environment name.
 We suggest that you should use "spot-ce-userxxx" according to your own username.
+- Open the "Additional settings: service role, instance role, EC2 key pair" pannel
 - Select "aws-workshop-batch" in the service role ([IAM role settings](https://juychen.github.io/docs/10_Supplementary/IAMsettings.html)).
 - Select "aws-workshop-admin" in the instance role ([IAM role settings](https://juychen.github.io/docs/10_Supplementary/IAMsettings.html)).

 ![Image](../../src/img/Batch/Batch-env2.jpg)

 - Select "Spot" in the provisioning model in order to save money
-- Set "8" in both Minium and desired vCPU settings in order to run KB
+- Set "0" in both Minium and desired vCPU settings in order to run KB

 ![Image](../../src/img/Batch/Batch-env3.jpg)